lasithharshana/lasithharshana/README.md

 - 👋 Hi, I’m @lasithharshana
 - 👀 I’m interested in Learn new things
-- 🌱 I’m currently studyng Horizon Campus
+- 🌱 I’m Graduated from Horizon Campus
 - 📫 How to reach me npglasith@gmail.com

 <!---